poonchuanan/tp/docs/team/jlifah.md

 #### Contributions to User Guide

-* I contributed to section 2 (user profile), section 3 (short cut) in the user profile as well as overall formatting of the User Guide.
+* I contributed to section 2 (user profile), section 3 (shortcut) in the user profile as well as overall formatting of the User Guide.

 #### Contributions to the Developer Guide